shorepine/tulipcc/docs/tulip_api.md

  * A text frame buffer (TFB) that draws 8x12 fixed width text on top of the BG, with 256 colors
  * A sprite layer on top of the TFB (which is on top of the BG)

 The Tulip GPU runs at a fixed FPS depending on the resolution and display clock.
 You can change the display clock but will limit the amount of room for sprites and text tiles per line.
+The default for Tulip CC is 18Mhz, which is 23FPS.
+This is a great balance of speed and stability for text -- the editor and REPL.
+When you're writing a game or animation, increase `tulip_clock` to at least 22 for 30FPS and higher.

 Some example display clocks and resolutions: